-Audio pairing allows you to pair with network speaker or microphone.
+Pairing allows you to use a compatible Axis network speaker or microphone as if it's part of the camera.
 Once paired, the network speaker acts as an audio out device where you can play audio clips and transmit sound through the camera.
 The network microphone will take up sounds from the surrounding area and make it available as an audio input device, usable in media streams and recordings.